filelize/filelize-java/README.md

 ## Filelize for Test Data Setup

 So you are working on setting up test data scenario for your unit test.
 This manual process is typically involving alot of boilerplate code.
 This is especially true when working on complex classes that contain many fields and collections.
-What we usually need is the presence of a value, where only a few values are important to be able to make a meaningful test.
+What we usually need is the presence of an object, where only a few values are important to be able to make a meaningful test.
 Here are some steps you could take to setup your test data:

 1. Create a Filelizer service that saves your objects or collections to a test data folder